San Francisco Committee of Vigilance: 1856

 The Committee of Vigilance was reorganized on 14 May 1856 by many of the leaders from the first one and adopted an amended version of the 1851 constitution.
 Unlike the earlier committee, and the vigilante tradition generally, the 1856 committee was concerned with not only civil crimes but also politics and political corruption.
 The catalyst for the committee was a murder, in the guise of a political duel in which James P. Casey shot opposition newspaper editor James King of William.
 King, along with many San Francisco residents, was outraged by Casey's appointment to the city board of supervisors and believed that the election had been rigged.
 The motivation behind this murder came from King's publishing an article in the Daily Evening Bulletin accusing Casey of illegal activities, and serving a prison term for Grand Larceny in New York.
 The combination of the political unrest surrounding the election and the article resulted in Casey's shooting of James King.

 The 1856 committee was also much larger than the committee of 1851, claiming 6,000 in its ranks.
 The committee worked very closely with the formal government of San Francisco.
 The president of the Vigilance Committee, William T. Coleman, was a close friend of Governor J. Neely Johnson and the two men met on several occasions working towards the shared goal of stabilizing the town.
 Another important figure at this time who would later come to make a name for himself in the Civil War is William T. Sherman.
-Sherman was running a bank when Governor Johnson requested he become the commander of the San Francisco branch of the state militia.
+Sherman was running a bank when Governor Johnson requested he become the commander of the San Francisco branch of the state militia in order to curb the activities of the Committee.
 Sherman accepted the position two days before the murder of King by Casey.